JuliaSparse/Pardiso.jl/README.md

 The matrix type for a solver can be retrieved with `get_matrixtype(ps)`.

-### Setting the solver (ProjectPardiso only)
+### Setting the solver (PanuaPardiso only)
-ProjectPardiso supports direct and iterative solvers.
+PanuatPardiso supports direct and iterative solvers.
 The solver is set with `set_solver!(ps, key)` where the key has the following meaning:

 | enum               | integer | Solver                           |
 |--------------------|---------|----------------------------------|